-What you should include in your complaint
+What to include in your complaint or feedback

-- the date
+- the date;

-- your full name and address
+- your full name and address;

-- if you are writing about a case you were a party to, the case number
+- if you are writing about a case you were a party to, the case number;

 - full details of the incident or incidents you are writing about, and